isidoridev/wordMine/README.md

 hypothetically you should be able to have a superficial understanding of the text.

+<h2>How it runs</h3>
+0) Open & convert from pdf to txt*
+1) Parse and clean the text file
+2) Add each word to a list
+3) counts  = collections.Counter(wordlist) returns freqs

 <h3>Possible Improvements</h3>
-There are two methods if you want super optimization, one for small and one for large.
+There is a way to optimize the code for big files vs small files.
+Some files are
+10,000 words+.

 And there should be an option for
-"the noun".

-0) Open & convert from pdf to txt
-1) Parse the text file (TICK)
-	1.5) Clean up the text file (TICK)
-2) Add each word to a list (TICK)
-3) counts  = collections.Counter(wordlist) returns the frequencys (TICK)
+"the noun" to be filtered correctly.

+Also, dump results into a file
+filename: mostcommon1, mostcommon2, etc.

+Im sure it could use less looping.
 Still a slight bug with some symbols.
-Im sure it could use less looping.
 Pretty sure the badchars list doesn't work.

+<h2>How to Run</h2>
+1. Clone git repository
+2. Add to bin commands
+3. Run in terminal as "wordMine <fileArg>"